-- To be able to run AVI videos in DirectShow mode with SADiE you require: - Windows XP (pro or home although we have only ever tested using XP Pro) - Service Pack I (or higher) - DirectX 9B (or higher) - (XP Service Pack 2 and DirectX v9c are fine) - To be able to run QuickTime mode with SADiE you will require: - the extra QuickTime video option installed - QuickTime Player version 7 or higher to be installed on the SADiE PC.
-This is available for download from www.apple.com. - The video records to DV format AVI files at about 12GBytes an hour IGByte will therefore last about 5 minutes. - Display Hardware it is possible to run the SADiE Video plug-in without special hardware.
+- To be able to run video with SADiE you require: - Windows XP (pro or home although we have only ever tested using XP Pro) - Service Pack I (or higher) - DirectX 9B (or higher) - (XP Service Pack 2 and DirectX v9c are fine) - The video records to DV format AVI files at about 12GBytes an hour 1GByte will therefore last about 5 minutes.

+• Display Hardware - it is possible to run the SADiE Video plug-in without special hardware.
 If you are displaying video on the main PC monitors as opposed on a separate composite video monitor, then it's advisable to choose the VMR-9 renderer, which does not use hardware overlay.
 Aside from anything else, you will be able to view the video window on either screen.

-If you have a Matrox Parhelia card, to view the video on the composite video output in DirectShow mode, must select the VMR-7 renderer. you More recently, a customised Matrox Parhelia card is available from SADiE distributors (this is not available from regular Matrox suppliers) which gives performance enhancements over the normal Parhelia - synchronisation between audio and video is tighter, and single frames can be displayed in stop, to avoid the inter-field flicker.
+If you have a Matrox Parhelia card, to view the video on the composite video output, you must select the VMR-7 renderer.

+More recently, a customised Matrox Parhelia card is available from SADiE distributors (this is not available from regular Matrox suppliers) which gives performance enhancements over the normal Parhelia - synchronisation between audio and video is tighter, and single frames can be displayed in stop, to avoid the inter-field flicker.
 Note that to work with SADiE v5.3, these customised Parhelia cards must be running with driver version 1.08.072.
-If you have a customised Parhelia card, the Advanced Video Setup page will be present. - QuickTime Movies playing in SADiE cannot be displayed on the external monitor output of the Matrox Parhelia. - The Low, Medium and High settings in the Setup Window only apply to the playback video in DirectShow mode and don't have any affect on the recording quality: - High quality displays full vertical and horizontal resolution - Medium quality displays half vertical and full horizontal resolution - Low quality displays half vertical and horizontal resolution
+If you have a customised Parhelia card, the Advanced Video Setup page will be present.

+- The Low, Medium and High settings in the Setup Window only apply to the playback video and don't have any affect on the recording quality: - High quality displays full vertical and horizontal resolution - Medium quality displays half vertical and full horizontal resolution - Low quality displays half vertical and horizontal resolution